crawlForFree/Initiation/README.md

        1. detects if a webpage contains some type of from or not !

-       2. detects if the given webpage contains a login form and what is the html id !
+       2. detects if the given webpage contains a login form and what is the html id and method it use!

+       3. Also a csv file containing information about the login forms is also created !